ViktorSimko/wtime_api/README.md

 1. Send a GET to /users/register/:username/:password

 2. Send a POST to /oauth/token?grant_type=password&username=:username&password=:password
+   Use HTTP Basic auth with 'wtime-client' as username and 'secret' as password.

 3. In the response there is an access_token.
 Add it to the end of the private routes as a query parameter:
    POST /tasks?access_token=:access_token